 A unit or 'subject' is the actual class you'll attend in the process of completing a course.

-Most courses have a mixture of compulsory 'core' units that you need to take, and optional \'elective\' units that you can choose to take based on your area of interest, expertise or experience.
+Most courses have a mixture of compulsory 'core' units that you need to take and optional elective units that you can choose to take based on your area of interest, expertise or experience.

 Each unit is worth a set amount of study credits based on the amount of time you study.
 Generally, 1 credit is equal to 1 hour of study per week.

-The amount you pay for your course depends on whether you’re a Commonwealth supported student or full-fee paying.
+The amount you pay for your course depends on whether you’re offered a Commonwealth supported place (CSP) or a full fee-paying place.

-If you enrol in a:
+Students who enrol in a: